 THE MIDWEST FILM FESTIVAL IS DEDICATED TO MIDWEST FILMS.
 DEFINE "MIDWEST."

-> We define the Midwest as the ten-state region of Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, Ohio and Wisconsin.
+Midwest Film Festival defines the Midwest according to the Census Bureau's definition consisting of 12 states in the north-central United States: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.

-> WHAT EXACTLY DO YOU MEAN BY "MIDWEST FILM?"
+WHAT EXACTLY DO YOU MEAN BY "MIDWEST FILM?"

 Ideally, a “Midwest film” is one that is wholly produced in the Midwest by Midwest filmmakers.
 However, on an individual basis, we do also consider films produced by Midwest filmmakers outside of the Midwest and films produced by non-Midwest filmmakers within the Midwest.

 WHAT IS THE MAXIMUM LENGTH TO BE ELIGIBLE AS A SHORT?